ansys/pysam-sysml2/doc/source/user_guide/api/diagram-model.rst

 .. note::

     Navigate through ``_plane``, ``_model_element``, and ``_owned_diagram_elements`` to
-    discover the logical elements the diagram is tied to.
+    discover the logical elements that the diagram ties to.

 .. only:: html